Joshua-Enrico/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

+# 0x01.
+C - Variables, if, else, while
+## About
+An introductory project on:
+- arithmetic operators and how to use them
+- logical operators (boolean operators) and how to use them
+- relational operators and how to use them
 - What values are considered TRUE and FALSE in C
 - How to declare variables
 - How to affect values to variables